Scott McTominay: Euro 2024

 On 7 June 2024, McTominay was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
 A week later, he started the opening match of the tournament as Scotland lost 5–1 to hosts Germany; it was his 50th international appearance (teammate Ryan Christie also reached the milestone).
 On 19 June, he scored Scotland's goal (aided by a deflection from Fabian Schär) as they got their first point in a 1–1 draw in their second group match against Switzerland in Cologne.
 Aside from Antonio Rüdiger's own goal in the opening game, Scotland scored no other goals in the tournament as they were defeated 1–0 by Hungary in their third group game, in which McTominay played all 90 minutes.

 2026 World Cup qualification

 On 18 November 2025, Scotland faced Denmark at Hampden in their final 2026 World Cup qualifier, needing a win to qualify automatically.
 McTominay opened the scoring in the third minute with a stunning overhead kick, a move which commentator Steven Thompson compared to basketball player Michael Jordan.
+That overhead kick has now been commemorated on a Scottish £20 bank note, and is depicted in a mural in Glasgow outside Hampden Park.
 The game finished 4–2 to Scotland, marking their first World Cup qualification since 1998.

+McTominay gained his 70th cap in a 4–0 friendly win over Bolivia on 6 June 2026, and marked it with his 15th goal for his country, thus entering the all-time top 10 for both caps and goals.

+2026 World Cup

+On 19 May 2026, McTominay was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

 Primarily a midfielder, McTominay started in a more defensive role earlier in his career for Manchester United, being utilised by José Mourinho and Ole Gunnar Solskjær as a holding midfielder alongside Fred.
 Despite being enrolled in this position, McTominay is known for his ability to score goals from runs into the box, headers and volleys, as well as his physical defensive play and aerial ability.
+Since transferring to Napoli, he has been enrolled in an attacking role, becoming one of their dominant attacking forces in the process.